Mental Health First Aid helps communities Thrive

 Lynn Lavorgna Landry, a volunteer from Retail Business Services (RBS), said they plan to bring additional MHFA training to teams at RBS within the next year.

 Outside the workplace, many participants noted how helpful the training would be for their personal lives and other social groups they are a part of.

-The next Mental Health First Aid training is scheduled for June 23, during UWGP’s Week of Action, from 10:30 am – 4 pm.
-If you or others in your workplace or community are interested in attending the training, please email Maggie Gamble at email@example.com.
+If you or others in your workplace or community are interested in attending an upcoming Mental Health First Aid session, please email Nina at email@example.com.
 Training slots fill quickly.
-A waiting list will be established once the training is filled.
-For additional ideas on workplace policies that are mental health friendly, check out UWGP’s Thriving Workplace Policies and Best Practices document.
+For additional ideas on workplace policies that are mental health friendly, check out UWSM’s Thriving Workplace Policies and Best Practices document.